 For example, an inscription of Tiglath-Pileser III, of the 8th century BC, mentions one of them.
 Panamu, king of Samal, who became one of his subjects.

-According to the excavations, which were done again between 2006 and 2009 by the Oriental Institute of the University of Chicago under the direction of David Schloen, the city has been inhabited since the beginning of the Bronze Age.
-The town was part of Yamhad before being integrated into the land of the Hittites, and becoming an autonomous "Neo-Hittite" country.
+According to the excavations, which were done again from 2006 to 2009 by the Oriental Institute of the University of Chicago under the direction of David Schloen, the city has been inhabited since the beginning of the Bronze Age.
+The town was part of Yamhad before being integrated into the Hittites Empire, and becoming an autonomous "Neo-Hittite" stade.

 My notes of veracity :

-Zincirli was the capital of Samal or Yadiya: 5/5
+Zincirli was the capital of Samal and Yadiya: 4/5